 Student Finance England (SFE): If you're in England or sometimes Wales, and have taken out a student loan through the government, you typically make repayments through Student Finance England.
 You can manage your account and make payments online through their website.

 Student Finance Wales (SFW): For most students in Wales, Student Finance Wales handles the repayment process for student loans.
-Similar to SFE, this is an alternative where you can manage your account and make payments through their online portal.
+Like SFE, this is an alternative where you can manage your account and make payments through their online portal.

 Student Awards Agency Scotland (SAAS): In Scotland, the Student Awards Agency Scotland manages student loans.
 Borrowers can make payments and manage their accounts through the SAAS website.